buildpacks/spec/buildpack.md

    - All new `<launch>/<layer>` filesystem layers transferred by the lifecycle,
    - All old `<launch>/<layer>` filesystem layers from the old OCI image,
    - All `<app>` filesystem layers,
+   - One or more filesystem layers containing
+     - The ordered buildpack IDs and
+     - A combined processes list derived from all `launch.toml` files such that process types from later buildpacks override identical process types from earlier buildpacks,
    - The run image filesystem layers, and
    - An `ENTRYPOINT` set to an executable component of the lifecycle that implements the launch phase.